-Property tax corresponding to inventories of real estate for sale of Grupo Argos S.A. will be recognized in full as an operating expense at the beginning of each year, in accordance with the legal causation of this tax in Colombia.
+Property tax corresponding to inventories of real estate for sale of Grupo Argos S.A. shall be recognized in full as an operating expense at the beginning of each year, in accordance with the legal causation of this tax in Colombia.

-2.4.4 Intangible assets
+2.4.4 Intangible Assets

-Intangible assets are recorded at cost in accordance with IAS 38 Intangible Assets; those with indefinite lifespans are not amortized and those with defined lifespans are amortized based on the straight-line method over their estimated lifespans.
-The estimated lifespan and the method of amortization are reviewed at the end of each reporting period, with the effect of any changes in the estimate recorded on a prospective basis.
-At the end of each period, the Company assesses intangibles with definite lifespans to determine whether they exhibit impairment signs and performs impairment test for intangibles with indefinite lifespans.
+Intangible assets are recorded at cost in accordance with IAS 38 Intangible Assets. those with indefinite useful life are not amortized, and those with defined useful life are amortized based on the straight-line method over their estimated lifespans.
+The estimated useful life and the method of amortization are reviewed at the end of each reporting period, with the effect of any changes in the estimate recorded on a prospective basis.
+At the end of each period, the Company assesses intangible assets with definite useful life to determine whether they exhibit impairment signs and performs impairment test for intangibles with indefinite lifespans.

 Subsequent expenditures on intangible assets are capitalized only when future economic benefits increase, incorporated into the specific asset related to these expenditures.
-All other expenditures, including expenditures to generate goodwill and trademarks internally, are recognized through profit or loss when incurred.
+All other expenditures, including those to generate goodwill and trademarks internally, are recognized through profit or loss when incurred.

-Amortization begins when the asset is available for use, it is calculated on the basis of the cost of the asset less its residual value on a straight-line basis or by the unit-of-production method over the asset's estimated lifespan and is recognized in the statement of income in the item selling cost and administrative and selling expenses, as appropriate, and impairment is recognized in the statement of income in the other expenses item.
+Amortization begins when the asset is available for use, it is calculated on the cost of the asset less its residual value on a straight-line basis or by the unit-of-production method over the asset's estimated useful life and is recognized through profit or loss in the administrative and selling expenses item, and impairment is recognized in the statement of income in the other expenses item.